agungjati/agungjati/README.md

 <br />
 <br />
-hi, i'm Agung, a passionate self-taught full stack web developer and a freelance software engineer from Indonesia.
+hi, i'm Agung, a passionate self-taught full stack web developer and a freelance software engineer from Indonesia. so far I prefer to work with JavaScript
 <br />
 <br />
 languages and tools: